 git clone https://github.com/RunanywhereAI/runanywhere-sdks.git

-RACommons.xcframework (core infrastructure)RABackendLLAMACPP.xcframework (LLM backend)RABackendONNX.xcframework (STT/TTS/VAD backend)Binaries/testLocal = true in Package.swift (enables local framework consumption)The SDK has two modes controlled by testLocal in Package.swift:
+RACommons.xcframework (core infrastructure)RABackendLLAMACPP.xcframework (LLM backend)RABackendONNX.xcframework (STT/TTS/VAD backend)sdk/runanywhere-swift/Binaries/The SDK has two modes controlled by useLocalNatives in the root Package.swift (the flag does not exist in sdk/runanywhere-swift/Package.swift, which is always-local):

 | Mode | Setting | Description |